-The roots, leaves and flowers are all rich in polysaccharides that yield viscous mucilage when extracted in water.
-This "slimy" liquid coats and protects mucous membranes directly in the digestive tract to relieve heartburn, stomach ulcers and sore throats.
-Because mucilage is a type of fiber, marshamallow has a bulk laxative effect and can be used for both constipation & diarrhea.
-It is used to treat inflammation of the lungs and airways because it moistens and soothes a dry irritated cough.
-In addition to its demulcent effect, research shows it acts as an antitussive and bronchodilator.
-However unlike stimulatory herbs like ephedra, the mechanism is unrelated to B-adrenergic receptors, making it appropriate for people with hypertension.
+Marshmallow is one of the most valuable demulcent herbs for the gastrointestinal, respiratory and urinary tract.
+The roots, leaves, and flowers contain polysaccharides that yield viscous mucilage when extracted in water.
+This "slimy" liquid directly coats and protects mucous membranes in the digestive tract to relieve heartburn, stomach ulcers, and sore throats.

+Marshmallow has a mysterious indirect "reflex" action on the lungs and urinary tract.
+It relieves irritation in the bladder and supports other herbs that treat urinary tract infections (UTI).
+In the lungs, it reduces inflammation of the airways and moistens and soothes a dry cough.
+In addition to its demulcent effect, research shows it acts as a cough suppressant and bronchodilator.
+However, unlike stimulatory herbs like ephedra, the mechanism is unrelated to B-adrenergic receptors, making it appropriate for people with hypertension.

 Disclaimer: This content is subject to change.
 The information is intended to inform and educate; it does not replace the medical evaluation, advice, diagnosis or treatment by a healthcare professional. www.nhpassist.com © 2014 NDAssist Inc. and/or its affiliates.
 All rights reserved.